MIT Open Learning works to transform teaching and learning at MIT and around the globe through the innovative use of digital technologies by:

 - Extending MIT’s knowledge and classroom to the world.

-MIT Open Learning also offers an array of programs and services.
+MIT Open Learning offers an array of programs and services.

-- Residential Education facilitates on-campus online teaching and learning in MIT courses.
-More than 99% of MIT undergraduates have used the MITx residential platform for their coursework.
-Residential Education also supports Canvas and other learning management systems on campus.
+- Residential Education facilitates online teaching and learning in MIT on-campus courses and supports the MITx residential platform that undergraduate students use for their coursework, Canvas, and other learning management systems on campus.

 - OpenCourseWare offers free, open, publicly accessible web-based materials from more than 2,550 MIT courses.